akramkhal/akramkhal.github.io/_pages/about.md

   - /about.html
 ---

-I am an Assistant Professor of Accounting at BI Norwegian Business School.
+I am an Associate Professor of Accounting at BI Norwegian Business School.

-My research interests lie in earnings attributes, political economy of accounting and corporate finance.
+My research focuses on earnings attributes, the political economy of accounting, and corporate finance.
 I received my Ph.D. in Business and Finance from [Universidad Carlos III de Madrid](https://business.uc3m.es/en/index) (Spain).

-I am deeply interested in empirical research, utilizing cutting-edge data science techniques.
+My work is primarily empirical, with a strong emphasis on applying modern data science and econometric methods to address research questions in accounting and finance.

 ---